 Hearty Italian Minestrone Soup

-Italian Minestrone Soup is a hearty, affordable bowl of comfort food full of healthy veggies, rich broth, and tender pasta.
-Perfect for serving a crowd, freezes well, and is delicious for an easy lunch the next day.
+Italian Minestrone Soup is a hearty, affordable soup recipe full of healthy veggies, rich broth, and tender pasta.
+It’s perfect for serving a crowd, freezes well, and is delicious for an easy lunch the next day.

 Italian Minestrone Soup